dmaluenda/hands_on_machine_learning/README.md

 Download the tutorials you want to run (any of those files ended with `.ipynb`) by means of the `download link` on top of every notbook.
-Probably, you should copy all content and paste it to an empty file.
+Probably, you should `[RightClick]+SaveAs` to download the content in a certain file.
+Make sure that it ends with `.ipynb`.
-Name that new file as you want, but it must end as `.ipynb`.

 We recommend to work in a specific folder for all the tutorials.
 You can get all files at once by cloning this GitHub repository